tewidis/CN/markdown/intradomain_routing.md

 ## Linkstate Routing Protocol Example: OSPF

 1. Open Shortest Path First
-    * Routing protocl that uses a link-state routing algorithm to find the best path between the source and destination router
+    * Routing protocol that uses a link-state routing algorithm to find the best path between the source and destination router
-    * Introduced as an advancemene to the RIP protocol, operating in upper-tier ISPs
+    * Introduced as an advancement to the RIP protocol, operating in upper-tier ISPs
     * Link-state protocol that uses flooding of link-state information and a Dijkstra least-cost path algorithm